 Whatever problem is following you around… these things go deep.

-Like go dig a very deep hole in your yard and then go 1,000 feet deeper, and then maybe you’ll be close to how deep it goes.
+Go dig a very deep hole in your yard and then go 1,000 feet deeper, and then maybe you’ll be close to how deep our issues go!
+The hole went at least that deep for me.

 We are truly products of our childhood.